 The death of our loved ones may give us a hard time to accept but everything belongs to the Creator.
 When we conform to His will and surrender everything to Him, we will be contented in whatever happens.

-Today is October 01, 2015.
-And fourteen years ago, October 01, 2001, was the appointed day my father returned to where he came from.
+Today is October 01, 2016.
+And fifteen years ago, October 01, 2001, was the appointed day my father returned to where he came from.

 My father’s death was sorrowful yet beautiful experience I encountered in my entire life.
 Sorrowful because the man who played a very important role in my life had passed away.
 And beautiful, for the man who became an instrument of my existence had taught me wisdom.